 - a sturdy cord.
 They advise never plugging a space heater into a power strip or using an extension cord with it.

 Additionally, the Centers for Disease Control and Prevention (CDC) recommends that you, “Use electric space heaters with automatic shut-off switches and non-glowing elements.
-Make sure to keep them away from any flammable materials, like curtains or blankets.
+Make sure to keep them away from any flammable objects, like curtains or blankets.“

 Can You Leave A Space Heater Unattended If It Has An Automatic Shutoff Feature?